patshiu/spring2019webdesignbasics/index.md

 * [Lynda](https://www.lynda.com/)
 * [CSS Tricks](https://css-tricks.com)

-If you are interested in a reference book, we recommend SuperHi’s “Learn to Code Now”, which is explicitly written for people who work in the creative industry.
-It is available through their [website](https://www.superhi.com/learn-to-code-now-book) as a print or digital copy, with a 20% discount for students.

 The university also provides many resources to help students achieve academic and artistic excellence.
 These resources include: